Greenstand/Tree_Species/doc/sdl_id.md

 # Learning seedling identification

-One of the most important elements in a Greenstand seedling photo is the _species of plant_.
+One of the most important elements in a Greenstand seedling photo is the _species_ of plant.
 Different species have different characteristics and are of different values for restoration programs.
 Labeling an image with its plant species adds information to the capture and builds training sets of images for machine